 My Saturday got started with my Indiana moneyline hanging tight down 7-3 to the Buckeyes through the first quarter, and then going into the half down 30-10.
 I gave up hope early in the second quarter when Indiana had a punt blocked for a safety to go down 13.
 Oh, who am I kidding?
 I gave up hope when I realized this was a football game.
 But never fear, because I had Miami (OH)’s moneyline at +675 vs Cincy.
 That is six hundred and seventy five dollars to every hundred bucks, for the mathematically challenged.
 It would be a really nice hit, and the RedHawks (not a typo; they capitalize the “H” but insist it is one word…) looked primed to do it, leading Cincy 17-6 in the 4th.
 And then the Bearcats scored two TDs in the final three minutes, the last of which was a pick 6.

 “Now, it was right about that time, ole’ Tanner walloped the coffee table something fierce and wandered off yonder to the kitchen to concoct up his first margarita of the day.
-If I were a bettin’ man, I’d’ve wagered a chicken dinner it wuzn’t gonna be his last.”
+If I were a bettin’ man, I’d’ve wagered a chicken dinner it wuzn’t gonna be his last.”the Voice Over Guy from the Dukes of Hazzard.

 Luckily for me, I make really good margs.
 Also, luckily for me, I had the Temple moneyline at a solid +220.
 And luckiest of all, Temple’s defense doesn’t give two damns about how many times they have to start first and 10 inside their own 20.
 On back to back 4th quarter possessions nursing a five point lead, they gave up a 55 yard punt return to their own 4 and punted the ball all of seven yards to their own 10.
 They didn’t give up a point off of either possession; ironically enough, their offense gave up 2 on the last play of the game taking a safety to run out the clock and ensure a much-needed W for yours truly.
 And I’ll cut to the chase for the rest of my Saturday slate: South Alabama vs Memphis, Texas State vs SMU, Hawaii vs Washington, and UCLA vs Oklahoma were all longer shot dog moneylines and all got destroyed.
 MTSU was a much shorter dog, but got trounced just as badly.